Figedi/SelfieClient/README.md

 Selfie App for CMK-Project 2014
 =====

 Selfie app for a Project at University of Lübeck.
-Basically its a small phonegap-App which can take selfie pictures and then uploads them to a server, pretty standard stuff. :-)
+Basically it's a small Cordova-App which can take selfie pictures and then uploads them to a server, pretty standard stuff. :-)

 Installation
 -----

 For Installation, you need the following:
-  * Phonegap ~> 3.4.0
+  * Cordova ~> 3.5.0
   * Working ADT/iOS environment
   * node ~> 0.10 + npm
   * compass gem (`gem install compass`)